Chapter 4 – Physical Presence

 B. Documentation and Evidence

-Mere possession of a PRC for the period of time required for physical presence does not in itself establish the applicant’s physical presence for naturalization purposes.
+Mere possession of a Permanent Resident Card (PRC) for the period of time required for physical presence does not in itself establish the applicant’s physical presence for naturalization purposes.
 The applicant must demonstrate actual physical presence in the United States through documentation.
 USCIS will review all of the relevant records to assist with the determination of whether the applicant has met the required period of physical presence.
 The applicant's testimony will also be considered in determining whether the applicant met the required period of physical presence.